Traineeships in the Western Australian public sector

 Trainee wage rates

 Please note the wages listed change annually.
-To check the most up to date wage, go to the Department of Commerce website and search for wage rates for public sector trainees.
+To check the most up to date wage, go to the Department of Mines, Industry, Regulation and Safety website and search for rates for pay for public sector trainees.

 Registration for the program

-Applications are currently closed for the traineeship program.
-Applications will be open again in June 2017.
-Students must apply for the program while in Year 10, either via their school’s VET Coordinator or by applying directly online.
+Applications are currently open for the school based traineeship program and close on the 4 September 2017.
+Students must apply while in Year 10, either via their school’s VET Coordinator or by applying directly online.

-For more information, download the School-based traineeship program guide for schools and students or email email@example.com
+For more information, download the School-based traineeship in government guide for schools and students or email email@example.com